x1n13y84issmd42/oasis/README.md

 ## Usage
 Oasis can be used either in manual mode, which allows to test few operations at a time, or in script mode, which is designed to test complex interaction scenarios, involving multiple endpoints and reusing data across them.

+### CLI
+Oasis has an unconventional command line interface which syntax resembles natural English naguage, or MySQL.
+So it configures not with "arguments" in conventional sense, as flags or switches; it's more like a query.

+Some clauses are straightforward and resemble flags (`from path/to/spec`), while others may be a bit more complex, like `expect` or `log`.
+Both of these have "child clauses" which may be used in arbitrary order.
+For example, if one would like to specify a logging level 1 and plain style, they'd expressed it either as `log at level 4 in plain style` or `log in plain style at level 1`.
+The `log` clause itself may be anywhere on command line, just like any other top-level clause (see [Arguments](#arguments)).

 ### Manual mode
 `oasis from spec/oasis.yaml test secure-apikey-cookie,meta-query-echo-body,meta-query-echo-headers,meta-headers-echo-body`

 `oasis from spec/oasis.yaml test meta-number-fail expect status 200 CT "*"`

+`run/oasis from spec/oasis.yaml test meta-bool-fail,meta-bool,meta-number-fail,meta-number log at level 4 in festive style`

 #### Arguments
 Argument|Example|Description